 An aviation small emitter is:

-- an operator whose flights emit less than 25,000 tonnes of (CO2) per year in total
+- an operator whose flights emit less than 25,000 tonnes CO2 per year

 These thresholds are based on the full scope of EU ETS as defined in Annex 1 of the EU ETS Directive.

-If you are a small emitter, you can use a simplified monitoring approach using an EC approved tool to estimate your fuel consumption, for example, Eurocontrol’s small emitter’s tool.
+If you are a small emitter, you can use a simplified monitoring approach using a European Commission approved tool to estimate your fuel consumption, for example Eurocontrol’s small emitter’s tool.

-You must check you are using the most up to date version of the approved Eurocontrol small emitters tool for the monitoring period in question.
+You must check you are using the correct version of the approved Eurocontrol small emitters tool for the monitoring period in question.

 However, you must check that the data you report is complete and correct.